sectrean/di-kit/README.md

 ## Scopes

+Scopes are ...

-Create child scopes by creating a new `Container` and providing the parent `Container`.
+Create child scopes for scoped by creating a new `Container` and providing the parent `Container`.
 Services can also be registered with the new scope.

 ```go
 var scopeVal ScopeValue